ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 // On a PathChange<> events, resolve the local endpoints to see if a
 // new local endpoint has become available and, if so, send to the peer
-// as a new candidate and add to the connection:
+// as a new candidate and add to the Connection:
 Connection -> PathChange<>

 //---- PathChange event handler begin ----
 ResolvedLocal, ResolvedRemote = Preconnection.Resolve()
 if ResolvedLocal has changed:
   // ...Send the ResolvedLocal list to peer via signalling channel
-  // Add the new local endpoints to the connection:
+  // Add the new local endpoints to the Connection:
   Connection.AddLocal(ResolvedLocal)
 //---- PathChange event handler end ----